 Special stamp: 500 years Reinheitsgebot for beer (©Deutsche Post) |

 Enter the craft-beer brewers.
-Most of them still adhere to the Reinheitsgebot but they experiment with the choice of yeast, barley, and the selection of "real" hops often imported from abroad.
-In fact, most hops grown in Germany is just cultivated for a maximum output of alpha acid.
+Most of them still adhere to the Reinheitsgebot, but they experiment with the choice of yeast, barley, and the selection of "real" hops often imported from abroad.
+In fact, most hops grown in Germany are just cultivated for a maximum output of alpha acid.

-In a blog about this special anniversary, I read this morning: Prost Reinheitsgebot!
+This morning I read a blog about this special anniversary: Prost Reinheitsgebot!
 Nich lang snacken, Kopf in Nacken!
 (Don't chat too long, put your head back ... and down the hedge).